jdredman/rs-extension/README.md

 ## How to Use

-Click on the extension icon in the Chrome toolbar to open the Hello World sidebar.
+Click on the extension icon in the Chrome toolbar to open the Ramsey Solutions sidebar.
+- Click on any app icon to navigate to that Ramsey Solutions product
+- Use the input field to share feedback or ask questions
+- Submit with the button or by pressing Ctrl+Enter/Cmd+Enter

 ## Project Structure